Tag: investment advisors

 Photo by KATRIN BOLOVTSOVA on Pexels.com

 I’m not sure where the real work gets done, but it’s not at the investment advisor level.
-IN many instances, if you do your own “due diligence,” you will likely know more than they do.
+In many instances, if you do your own “due diligence,” you will likely know more than they do.
 It’s a great disservice to investors and clients that this is how the industry has developed, but it generates billions for the firms that are involved in investment and advisory fees.
 And as a result, a lot of “fat cats” are harvesting billions for their firms.

 So, What Should You Do?

 Investment advisors have a role to play, but you need to take a lot of time and effort to find the right one for you.
 That means that you will likely need to interview a lot of IAs to get a feel of their level of knowledge and professional expertise.
 Remember that you are interviewing them for a job.
 You are hiring them; they are not hiring you.
 Don’t be bullied by them when they try to convince you that they are experts who can best help you.
 You are paying them, and you are the boss.
 Don’t forget it!
+Having said that, the good ones are out there.
+And it’s like most things, you’ll get out what you put in when looking for an advisor.

 Most of them have not asked me what I need, what I want, what my goals are and how to achieve them.
 I have to fit into their “mould”.
 I am paying them, and they tell me when I discuss my needs that “that’s not what we do here.”
 What does that mean?
 I am paying you, you do as you’re told!